 Open Banking apps

 Apps helping individuals, as well as SME’s, are now ubiquitous and many of them use Open Banking to connect to their users’ bank accounts and get an overview of their finances to power their services.
-Here are just some examples for you:
+Here are just a couple of examples for you:

 - Snoop: a money-saving app that helps you switch providers to get the best value for money with your bills.
 Snoop uses Open Banking to monitor your spending habits and the charges you incur, so it can formulate tailor-made recommendations to you;